Hide

 I’m very interested in nutrition and using herbs to heal.
 Herbs also taste great, so that’s just another bonus!
 Before I got into tea, I got into herbs first.
 I think I’m pretty weird in this regard.
 I can’t imagine many people would find drinking a decoction made from tree bark to be very tasty… and yet I do.
 Purely for taste, I love peppermint and ginger more than any other herb.
 I could, and do, drink those almost daily.
 I also love rooibos and honeybush.

 I have a penchant for Indian & Chinese black teas and Japanese greens, but I’ll try anything once.
 I’m trying to get into other types of tea as well.
-I prefer to drink my teas plain, but I’ll very seldom add honey to some herbs (ginger).
+I prefer to drink my teas plain, but I’ll very seldom add honey to some herbs and specific kinds of other teas like assam.

 Location